Andy216914/YouTube_Clickability_Study/final.markdown

 The overarching goal is to develop predictive models that can forecast these engagement metrics based solely on intrinsic video characteristics (thumbnail, title, description, tags, channel popularity), enabling content creators to optimize their uploads and platforms to predict which content will resonate with audiences.
 ## Methods {#Methods}
 ### Data and Preprocessing
-Our project began with raw YouTube data sourced from two closely related datasets: the main YouTube US Trending Videos dataset containing detailed video metadata, and a supplementary dataset providing channel subscriber counts.
-Because the original trending dataset did not include subscriber information, we merged the two sources using a left join on video_id, allowing us to retain all videos while bringing in subscriber data where available.
-Missing subscriber values were then imputed using channel-level averages, leveraging the assumption that a channel’s subscriber count remains relatively stable over short time periods.
+Our project began with raw YouTube data sourced from two related datasets: the main YouTube US Trending Videos dataset containing detailed video metadata, and a supplementary dataset providing channel subscriber counts.
+Because the original trending dataset did not include subscriber information, we merged the two sources using a left join on \texttt{video\_id}, ensuring that all videos were retained while subscriber data was incorporated wherever available.
+Missing subscriber values were imputed using channel-level averages, based on the assumption that a channel’s subscriber count remains relatively stable over short time periods.

 Before merging, both datasets underwent systematic preprocessing.
-We inspected data structure and selected core analytical columns such as video_id, title, channel_title, views, likes, dislikes, comment_count, publish_time, tags, description, and thumbnail_link.
-Numeric fields were cleaned using pandas.to_numeric() with coercion to gracefully handle malformed entries, while timestamps were parsed into proper datetime formats to enable any future temporal analysis.
-Rows missing critical values were dropped to maintain dataset reliability.
+We inspected the data structure and selected core analytical columns such as \texttt{video\_id}, \texttt{title}, \texttt{channel\_title}, \texttt{views}, \texttt{likes}, \texttt{dislikes}, \texttt{comment\_count}, \texttt{publish\_time}, \texttt{tags}, \texttt{description}, and \texttt{thumbnail\_link}.
+Numeric fields were cleaned using \texttt{pandas.to\_numeric()} with coercion to handle malformed entries, and timestamps were parsed into appropriate datetime objects.
+Rows missing critical values were removed to maintain dataset reliability.

-To address duplicate video entries appearing at multiple timestamps, we deduplicated the dataset by keeping only the row with the highest view count for each video_id.
-After all cleaning, merging, and filtering steps, we obtained a final dataset of 5,905 videos.
+To address duplicate video entries appearing at multiple timestamps, we deduplicated the dataset by keeping only the row with the highest view count for each \texttt{video\_id}.
+After all cleaning, merging, and filtering steps, our final dataset contained 5,905 videos.

-We engineered our primary regression target, views_per_subscriber, defined as: views_per_subscriber=viewssubscribers+1\text{views\_per\_subscriber} = \frac{\text{views}}{\text{subscribers} + 1}views_per_subscriber=subscribers+1views​
+We engineered our primary regression target, \textit{views\_per\_subscriber}, defined as:

+\[
+\text{views\_per\_subscriber} = \frac{\text{views}}{\text{subscribers} + 1},
+\]

-to avoid division by zero.
-These values were clipped to the range [0,500][0, 500][0,500] to reduce the impact of extreme outliers.
-For classification, we labeled videos in the top 25% of views_per_subscriber as high-clickability (1) and all others as low-clickability (0).
+which avoids division by zero.
+These values were clipped to the range $[0, 500]$ to reduce the influence of extreme outliers.
+For binary classification, we labeled all videos in the top 25th percentile of \texttt{views\_per\_subscriber} as high-clickability (1) and all others as low-clickability (0).

-Beyond cleaning, we engineered additional presentation- and language-based features from video titles, including:
+Beyond cleaning, we engineered additional presentation- and language-based features derived from video titles.
+These included:

+\begin{itemize}
-Channel size: subscriber count
+    \item \textbf{Channel size}: subscriber count

-Title structure: title_length, word_count, avg_word_len, caps_ratio
+    \item \textbf{Title structure}: \texttt{title\_length}, \texttt{word\_count}, \texttt{avg\_word\_len}, \texttt{caps\_ratio}

-Sentiment: VADER polarity score
+    \item \textbf{Sentiment}: VADER sentiment polarity score

-Punctuation indicators: presence of “?”, “!”, or digits
+    \item \textbf{Punctuation indicators}: presence of ``?'', ``!'', or digits
+\end{itemize}

-Finally, to capture deeper linguistic patterns, we applied TF-IDF vectorization to titles and extracted the 50 most informative components, which were incorporated as additional features.
+To capture deeper linguistic patterns, we applied TF--IDF vectorization to the video titles and extracted the 50 most informative components, incorporating them as additional features for modeling.

 ### Feature Engineering